About | Home | Search

 cd ../..

-## I haven't tried this lately
+## I haven't tried this for a long time

 # If you want to patch sendmail to work with libspf (install it first), run